ZejusJS/Dockerfiles/sveltekit/README.md

 Selecting working directory /app.
 Copying package.json and pnpm-lock.yaml into /app and then installing packages.
 If you are using npm, it should be package-lock.json.

-By copying only package.json and installing dependencies before copying the entire project, you can cache packages.
+By copying only package.json and installing dependencies before copying the entire project, Docker can cache packages.
 This reduces installation time subsequently, as packages are only reinstalled when the list of dependencies in package.json changes.

 ```Dockerfile
 COPY . .